joonwonc/mit-6858-project/docs/update-email.md

 3. Preliminary work in exploring the problem
    - New bugs found in zoobar code
    - Attack scripts to confirm the bugs
-   - Discuss the remaining work, schedule and deliverables
+   - Discuss the remaining work and give a brief timeline

 Discussing the feedback
 -----------------------